dalenewman/Cfg-NET/README.md

 ### The Order of Things

-For each node in your configuration, the `Cfg` attribute, the .NET `PropertyInfo`, the `get`, and the `set` is loaded (and cached).
-With this metadata, an instance is created.
+For each node in your configuration, four things are cached:

+1. the `Cfg` attribute
+2. the .NET `PropertyInfo`
+3. the `get`
+4. the `set`

+With this, an instance is created.
 Each property in the instance is defaulted to `value` and each collection is initialized.

 Per the metadata, Cfg-Net tries to read each attribute.
 If a